 In foreign policy, Reagan sought to achieve "peace through strength."
-During his two terms, he increased defense international terrorism, sending spending 35 percent, while seeking to improve relations with after evidence showed that the Soviet Union.
+During his two terms, he increased defense spending 35 percent, while seeking to improve relations with the Soviet Union.

 In dramatic meetings with Soviet leader Mikhail Gorbachev, he negotiated a treaty that would eliminate intermediate-range nuclear missiles (INF).